Diverse communities behave like typical random ecosystems: Results

 This convergence to random ecosystem behavior is quite robust, and holds for other choices of designed consumer preferences beyond the identity matrix considered above.
 Figure \ref{phase} shows numerical simulations of the diversity $S^*/M$, average productivity $\langle N \rangle$, and second moment of the species abundances $\langle N^2 \rangle$ as a function of the noise $\sigma_c$ for two other choices of designed consumer preference matrices: a block structure with pre-defined groups of species exhibiting strong intra-group competition and a unimodal structure where each species is more likely to consume resources similar to its preferred resource.
 Once again, we see that the ecosystem quickly transitions to a behavior where these macroscopic properties are indistinguishable from those of a random ecosystem.
-The primary effect of the choice of consumer preference matrix is to adjust the threshold value of $\sigma_c$ where the transition to typicality takes place.
+Borrowing terminology from physics, we call systems whose macroscopic properties are well described by random ecosystems as \emph{typical}.
+The primary effect of the choice of consumer preference matrix is to adjust the threshold value of $\sigma_c$ where the transition to typicality occurs.
 In all cases, we find that the random behavior takes over when the average total off-target consumption capacity over all $M$ resource types becomes greater than the consumption of the primary resource in the original designed ecosystem in the absence of noise.

 The character of the self-organized state is also robust to changes in the sampling scheme for the random component of the consumer preferences.
 Gaussian noise in consumer preferences simplifies the analytic calculations but also sometimes results in non-physical negative values for consumer preferences.
 We therefore tested two sampling schemes that always produce positive values for consumer preferences: uniformly sampling the random component of preferences $C_{i \alpha}$ in an interval from 0 to $b$, and binary sampling where $C_{i \alpha}=1$ with probability $p_c$ and zero otherwise.
 Changing $b$ or $p_c$ affects both the mean and the variance of the random components of the consumer preferences simultaneously making it difficult to directly compare to the Gaussian case.
 Nonetheless, as can be seen in the Figure \ref{phase}, the qualitative behaviors is identical to the Gaussian case, with macroscopic ecological properties becoming indistinguishable from those of a fully random ecosystem when the average off-target resource consumption comparable to the the consumption of the designed resources.